nens/threedi-docs/source/e_results_analysis_tutorial.rst

 #) In the *Schematisation* section of the 3Di Models and Simulations panel, click the *New* button (|newschematisation|).
 The *New schematisation* wizard is shown.

 #) Fill in a schematisation name, such as 'Tutorial analysing simulation results Langaa <your_name>'.
 Select the organisation you want to be the owner of the new schematisation (most users have rights for only one organisation).
 Tags are optional, you can leave this field empty for now.
-Since you will use a pre build schematisation, select the *Choose file* option.
-Select the schematisation *Demo model Langaa.sqlite* extension) from your dowload folder.
+Since you will use a pre-built schematisation, select the *Choose file* option.
+Select the schematisation file *Demo model Langaa.sqlite* from your Downloads folder.

 #) Click *Create schematisation*.
 A popup message will tell you that the schematisation was created successfully.
 Copy the path that is shown in the popup message and paste it somewhere (e.g. in an empty text file).